yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 Capacitors C20/C22/C38 are not populated because the Opamp NE5534 showed sufficient results without them.
 In case you want to increase the maximum analog frequency and try different Opamps for best results you might need them.

-The two resistors R9/R14 (100R||100R) at the driver output were designed into the schematic and soldered on the board but in the end were shorted with wire.
-The final device doesn't really generate high frequency analog signals and is mostly connected to inputs of audio devices with a few 10kOhm input impedance.
-Matching 50Ohm transmission lines and inputs is not necessary.
-Having those two resistors in parallel and feeding devices with low input impedance (e.g. 50Ohm) attached via coax would halve the usable signal amplitude (!) and subsequently force you to correct the displayed signal level on LCD, etc. Things would get comlicated.
-It's really not a scenario the device was designed for anyway.
-No, the wire keeps it simple by connecting the output driver directly to the BNC output connector and therefore providing the function generator with a very low output impedance.
-That's all you need for testing in an audio environment.
+The two 100Ohm resistors R9/R14 in parallel at the driver output were designed into the schematic and soldered on the board but shorted with wire in the end.
+The device doesn't generate high frequency analog signals and was designed to only be used in an audio environment anyway, means it will mostly be connected to devices with a few 1..10kOhm input impedance.
+It will probably never see low impedance loads, transmission lines, reflections and other effects of RF hell.
+BTW: Having those two resistors in parallel and feeding devices with low input impedance (e.g. 50Ohm) would halve the usable signal amplitude (!) and subsequently force you to correct the displayed signal level on LCD, etc. Things would get comlicated.

+Connecting the output driver directly to the BNC output connector is appropriate under these circumstances and gives the function generator a very low output impedance.

 The rotary encoders two outer pins go to IMPULS-A/IMPULS-B and the middle one to ground GND.
 It's two switch pins go to IMPULS-SW and GND.
 The two pins of the separate "Select" switch go to SELECT-SW and GND.
-The four pins of socket "LCD 16x2" go to the matching pins on the small I2C-LCD board that is mounted piggyback on the 16x2 LCD front display.
+The four pins of socket "LCD 16x2" go to the matching pins on the small [**I2C-LCD board**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/I2C-LCD-module.jpg) that is mounted piggyback on the 16x2 LCD front display.

 For properly adjusting the analog part an oscilloscope connected to output (BNC socket) is recommended.
 Trimmer R11 sets the maximum amplitude and trimmer R2 adjusts the offset for getting a symmetrical signal.